bestproject/wordpress-framework/README.md

 # Wordpress Framework
 A set of classes to build Wordpress websites in more humane way.
+This framework allows you to create Wordpress themes, widgets, sidebars and forms without knowing all those funcy functions.

 ## Installation